 (8) A person appointed under subsection (1) is not liable for any act or omission by or on the part of the person that occurred in good faith and in the performance or discharge or purported performance or discharge, of functions under this Part.

-[(9) repealed]

 [Section 32 amended by No. 55 of 2004 s.
 196.]

 33. Notice of inquiry